Posted: Jan 25, 2020 ------

 Seeing the news on the growing threat of a Coronavirus pandemic, I’m reminded of just how interconnected we all are on this planet.
-Within a few short weeks, this deadly virus managed to make its way across species and oceans to a dozen different countries, affecting over 1,000 people.
+Within a few short weeks, this deadly virus managed to make its way across species and oceans to a dozen different countries, affecting thousands of people.
 We still don’t know how severe this strain of Coronavirus will be and it’s hard not to be driven to join the fight against it.

 We live in an era of unprecedented genomic technology with brilliant scientists that work tirelessly each day to gain deeper understanding into the inner workings of our biology and the diseases that afflict us.
 I believe that our greatest work stands before us and will be achieved through collaboration.
 While technical, organizational or resource constraints often slow our progress in other areas, we can overcome these now to collaborate for the cure.

 Today we've launched the Coronavirus Community Space to provide open-access of ROSALIND, our discovery and collaboration platform, for fellow scientists who wish to join a community effort to share, discover and accelerate our collective understanding of Coronavirus.

 The purpose of this Community is to unite Scientists around the globe with a singular focus of accelerating the understanding of the Coronavirus and its biological outcomes.
 By joining this Community, participating Scientists will be provided with free Scientist access to ROSALIND and the ability to rapidly process datasets and share results with fellow collaborators within the Community.